 Let’s delve deeper into the most important targetings in Boost Post, audience and placements.

 Targeted audience.
 By choosing this option, you can customize the audience by the following targetings: gender, age, location and more detailed targetings including demographics, interests, and behavior.
 The targeted audience is specific enough to reach those who will potentially be interested in your content.

 People who like your page.
 The audience is nothing special, just people who like your page.
 Does paying money to reach those who already like your page seems rational?
 Not much, to be honest.

 People who like your page and their friends.
 At first sight, this audience looks good.
 Likers of your page are interested in your business or your niche and their friends should also be interested in these things.
 In reality, choosing this option will significantly broaden the targeting range.
 It’s unlikely that all the friends of those who like your page want to know about your business.
 They’ll skip the ad without any regrets which means money is lost.

 People in your local area.
 This target audience is a good solution for local shops and small businesses.
 Choose this option and your ad will be shown for people in a specific geographical area.
 Even an engagement campaign can convert in this case.

 Auto-placement is set up by default, but we suggest switching off this setting.
 There are three placements: Facebook, Instagram and Facebook Messenger.
 Not all of them can meet the format of your post.
-Moreover, some experts think that Instagram placement isn’t a good place for your Facebook post to be displayed.
+Moreover, some experts think that Instagram placement isn’t a good place for your Facebook promoted post to be displayed.